geometalab/osmaxx/docs/index.md

 pip install -r requirements.txt
 ```

-Run the tests (using the make-file, which uses the underlying runtests.py), excluding the slow (&sum; > 1 minute) tests:
+Run the tests (using the makefile, which uses the underlying runtests.py), excluding the slow (&sum; > 1 minute) tests:

 ```bash
 make runtests-quick